Sieabah/feathersjs-couchbase/README.md

 ### Warning about N1QL Injections

 This library only sanitizes *values* and *does not* sanitize any keys.
-It is a plan to build into the query builder a sanitization layer but for now it's open to attacks.
+It is a plan to build into the query builder a sanitization layer but for now it is open to attacks.
 This can be easily mitigated by validating your input and excluding any keys not expected from your input.

 ```